BrummieQuinn/Javascript/Calculator project/calculatorproject.md

 - Now I've taken the time to reflect a bit, I feel a lot better going forward with this calculator project
 - Its really funny thinking that if I were to have built a form with a submit button and needing valued from various inputs I'd probably be done by now since I never had any issues before.
 Seeing how rusty I've gotten has shown that while learning what the programming fundamentals are hasn't done me any harm, writing statements in the syntax hasn't been too difficult, but targeting the html elements with those statements would've been a better process as pointed out by my mentor, I should've been pairing it with creating functions that interacted with html a lot more than I have.
 I'm just glad to have realised this now while trying to get this calculator to work using what I know
 - I'm so glad I decided to do this project, I mean how else would I have learned about looping through the element nodelist in an event listener would cause me to create events.
 I guess it's true when you decide to build something you learn things an algorithm exercise or challenge can't.
+- I can't believe it!
+I've exceeded my goal for when I started this calculator project on the 2/09/2023.
+The original objective was simple addition and as I continued to build I realised that that in itself was not a step but an actual goal to meet.
+Breaking down that goal led me to understand the actual process of breaking something down into a smaller task.